Special Needs Respite Care Guide: Care Options

 Individual or One-on-One Respite Care

 While hiring an individual caregiver for your child with special needs offers tremendous benefits to you and your family, consider your caregiver's sick days, vacations, and the possibility that it might not work out, or that your caregiver may quit.
 For all these reasons, you may need to find a suitable replacement quickly.
-To prevent getting stuck, it's especially useful to try to build a pool of caregivers -- find a few vetted caregivers whom you know you can call on in a pinch.
+To prevent getting stuck, it's especially useful to try to build a pool of caregivers -- find a few great caregivers whom you know you can call on in a pinch.

 Finding one-on-one care for a child with special needs follows the same rules as finding care for a child without special needs.
 Parents have the same concerns no matter what.
 The Care.com Babysitter Guide will give you up-to-date and concise information about how best to find and hire a sitter.
 Whether you're looking for a caregiver who has had previous experience with children with special needs, or one who just has the enthusiasm and dedication you need, don't skip any of the important steps -- calling references, having more than one interview, and asking the sitter to visit you in a casual setting.